Azure-Samples/azure-batch-samples/Java/PoolAndResourceFile/README.md

 platforms: java
 ---

-#Getting Started with Batch - Create Pool - in Java

-  Azure Batch sample for managing pool -
+## Description
+When run, this sample will:

-   - Create IaaS pool
+- Create an Azure Batch pool with a single dedicated node
-   - Wait the VMs to be ready
+- Wait for the nodes to be ready
+- Create a storage container and upload a resource file to it
-   - Submit a simple job with task associated with resource file
+- Submit a job with 5 tasks associated with the resource file
-     - Upload file to Azure storage
-     - Generate the SAS url for the file
-     - Associate the resource with task
-   - Wait the task to finish
+- Wait for all tasks to finish
-   - Delete the job and the pool
+- Delete the job, the pool and the storage container

 ## Running this Sample
 To run this sample:

 Set the following environment variables: